a and b between 0 and

-10. Prompt the user for the answer to a*b
+10. Prompt the user for the answer to a*b.
+Report whether their

 answer is correct.
 Name the file and program